claudioGrosso/nodeschool_exercises/README.md

 # nodeschool_exercises

-Various exercises from nodeschool.io open source project Here the link to the official website: https://nodeschool.io
+Various exercises from nodeschool.io (open source project).
+Here the link to the official website: https://nodeschool.io